-Kōnan University 甲南大学 is a private institution of approximately 7,000 undergraduate and graduate students.
+Kōnan University 甲南大学 (Kōnan Daigaku) is a private institution of approximately 7,000 undergraduate and graduate students.
 It was founded in 1951, but its history actually began in 1923 with the founding of Kōnan Gakuen, a private high school.
-Kōnan University is located in the Okamoto area of Higashinada-ku, in the eastern-most part of Kōbe.
+Kōnan University is located in the Okamoto area of Higashinada-ku, in the eastern-most part of Kōbe city.

-In the U.S., the program is coordinated by a four-university consortium headed by the University of Illinois.
-The other consortium members are University of Arizona, University of Pittsburgh and University of Hawai‘i at Mānoa.
-In Japan, the program is housed under the Kōnan International Exchange Center (KIEC).
+In the U.S., the program is coordinated by a four-university consortium: University of Illinois, University of Arizona, University of Pittsburgh and University of Hawai‘i at Mānoa.
+In Japan, the program is housed under the Kōnan International Exchange Center (KIEC) 甲南国際交流センター.

-Japanese area studies or culture courses are taught by Kōnan University professors or English-speaking scholars living in the Kōbe area.
+Japanese area studies or culture courses are taught by Kōnan University professors or Japan-based, English-speaking scholars.
 The Japanese language teachers are native speakers with graduate training in Japanese linguistics or the teaching of Japanese as a second language.
 In addition to teaching courses, the Resident Director oversees students’ academic progress and mentors all participants.

-The UHM Academic Year in Kōbe program provides students an opportunity to fulfill UHM major, minor, elective, focus, foundations, diversification and foreign language requirements for graduation.
+The Study in Japan program at Kōnan provides students an opportunity to fulfill UHM major, minor, elective, focus, foundations, diversification and foreign language requirements for graduation.
 Students on the program must be enrolled full-time and may earn up to 15 credits.

 The primary focus of the curriculum is Japanese language training, with specific emphasis on the development of speaking and reading skills.
 Each semester course is designed to be the equivalent of a full year of language training at UHM.
 Students are assigned to language classes on the basis of a placement examination given upon arrival.

-Each semester, students take a class in Japanese language (two hours per day), plus two courses taught in English in various aspects of Japanese Studies (religion, art history, business/economics, anthropology/sociology, literature and politics).
+Students take Japanese language classes, plus two courses taught in English in various aspects of Japanese Studies (religion, art history, business/economics, anthropology/sociology, literature and politics).
 Independent study courses may also be available, depending on students’ area of interest and the availability of appropriate supervision.
 Classroom instruction is supplemented by numerous field trips and other extracurricular activities.

-Click below for courses available at Kōnan University, with UHM credit equivalencies:
+Click below for Kōnan University courses, with UHM credit equivalencies (when available):